Monte Carlo methods on compact complex manifolds using Bergman kernels: Bergman ensembles

 \subsection{Laplace transform of linear statistics}

-DPPs are known to have tractable Laplace transforms of linear statistics, and \cite{Ber7} has used this Laplace transform to obtain central limit theorems for $\d\mathcal{P}_\phi$.
-For any nonnegative and measurable $\psi: \M\rightarrow \mathbb{R}$, define the log Laplace transform of the linear statistics $\sum_i\psi(X_i)$ as
+DPPs are known to have tractable Laplace transforms of linear statistics, and \cite{Ber7} has used this Laplace transform to obtain central limit theorems for $\d\mathcal{P}_{(\phi,\mu)}$.
+For any continuous $\psi: \M\rightarrow \mathbb{R}$, define the Laplace transform of the linear statistics $\sum_i\psi(X_i)$ as

-The first result used by Berman is the following, relating the derivatives of $K_\phi^\psi$ and the expectation and variance of the linear statistics.
+It can also represent the partition function of a Bergman ensemble put in an environment represented by a new reference measure $e^{-t\psi}\d\mu$.
+The expectation and variance of the linear statistic of the DPP can be expressed in terms of the logarithmic derivative of $Z_{(\phi,\mu)}[t;\psi]$.